 Beyond our two lead product candidates, we continue to invest in our earlier stage product candidates and in our ADC technologies.
 In addition, we have established a strategic partnership with Takeda Pharmaceutical Company Limited, or Takeda, under which they obtained rights to XMT-1522 outside of the United States and Canada.
 We have also established strategic research and development partnerships with Takeda and Merck KGaA for the development and commercialization of additional ADC product candidates against a limited number of targets selected by our partners based on our Dolaflexin platform.
+Takeda has selected four out of a possible seven target antigens and Merck KGaA has selected all six possible target antigens under their strategic research and development partnerships.
+The most advanced ADC product candidates being developed in these partnerships are in the lead optimization stage and all of the ADC product candidates are the subject of ongoing discovery efforts by our partners.
 We believe the potential of our ADC technologies, supported by our world-class management team and protected by our robust intellectual property portfolio, will allow us to develop targeted and highly tailored therapies to help a broader range of cancer patients become cancer survivors.